OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 });
 ```

-...but there's a problem with this.
-We are about to put our personal API keys into a file, but when we push, this file is going to be available PUBLICLY on Github.
-Private keys, visible publicly are never a good thing.
-So, we have to figure out a way to make that not happen.
-The way we will do that is with environment variables.
-Environment variables are pretty much like normal variables in that they have a name and hold a value, but these variables only belong to your system and won't be visible when you push to a different environment like Github.
+...BUT, there's an issue with this.
+We are going to put our own API keys into a record, yet when we push, this document will be accessible PUBLICLY on Github.
+Private keys, noticeable openly are never something to be thankful for.
+In this way, we need to make sense of an approach to make that not occur.
+The manner in which we will do that is with environment variables. environment variables are practically similar to normal variables in that they have a name and hold value, however these variables only belong to your system and won't be visible when you push to a different environment like Github.

 - [ ] Use npm or yarn to install the dotenv package ```npm install dotenv```.
 This will allow us to use environment variables we set in a new file
 - [ ] Create a new ```.env``` file in the root of your project
 - [ ] Go to your .gitignore file and add ```.env``` - this will make sure that we don't push our environment variables to Github!
 If you forget this step, all of the work we did to protect our API keys was pointless.
 - [ ] Fill the .env file with your API keys like this:
   ```
-  API_ID=**************************
+  API_ID=*********
   API_KEY=**************************
   ```
 - [ ] Add this code to the very top of your server/index.js file: